pprewitt/Burger-Eater/README.md

 ## Installation
  If you fork/clone the repo, you can start the server with command "node server.js" and then navigate to localhost:8080 in your browser.
-This app is deployed on heroku at:
+This app is deployed on heroku at: [EAT THAT BURGER](https://floating-bayou-58848.herokuapp.com/)

 ## Usage